 I love chitaps, always have, always will.
 They’re sweet and light to eat and look like handkerchiefs.
 So instead of getting them from our local East Indian auntie from the Sunday bazaar like we do almost every week, we try our best to make them at home some times.
 You know, then we can have as many as we want.

 But, I also figured, why not make them gluten-free this time?
 How do you make gluten free chitaps or gluten-free rice crepes?
-Simple you know, skip the wheat and the beer yeast, and make them edible for the friend of mine who has a gluten allergy.
+Simple you know, skip the wheat or maida and the beer yeast, and make them edible for the friend of mine who has a gluten allergy.
 Turns out, it wasn’t that difficult to do.

 Chitaps or Rice Crepes Recipe